nerva-project/nerva-docs/docs/guides/mining.md

 With exclusive node, you can't connect to other nodes so you'll use your main node as a relay.

+In the event your exclusive node goes offline, your miner will no longer be able to mine as it will be out of sync with the network.

 #### Software does not start
 There could be many reasons for NERVA software not starting.
 See below for some solutions